Eboreg/twitterhal/README.md

 }
 ```

-`TWITTER_API` contains keyword arguments for `twitter.Api`.
-Read more about it [here](https://python-twitter.readthedocs.io/en/latest/twitter.html).

-`MEGAHAL` contains keyword arguments for `megahal.Megahal`.
-Consult [that module](https://pypi.org/project/megahal/) for more info.

-`RANDOM_POST_TIMES`: TwitterHAL will post a randomly generated tweet on those points of (local) time every day.
-Default: 8:00, 16:00, and 22:00 (that is 8 AM, 4 PM and 10 PM, for those of you stuck in antiquity).
+`BANNED_USERS`: List of Twitter usernames (handles), without leading "@".
+We will never respond to, or mention, these users.
+Useful if you, for example, run two bots and don't want them to get stuck in an eternal loop responding to each other.
+(Perhaps, someday, I will figure out a clever way to detect such loops automatically.)

+`DATABASE`: A dict of info about the database backend.
+Must at least contain the key `class`, which must be the path of a class inheriting from `models.BaseDatabase`.
+Included are `models.ShelveDatabase` and `models.RedisDatabase`.
+The `options` key contains kwargs to be sent to that database class' `__init__()` method.
+When TwitterHAL is run with the `--test` option, the options will be extended with the contents of the `test_options` dict.

 `INCLUDE_MENTIONS`: if `True`, TwitterHAL will include _all_ mentions in its replies.
 That is, not only the @handle of the user who wrote to it, but also every user they mentioned in their tweet.
 Perhaps you should use this carefully.
 Anyway, the default is `False`.

-`BANNED_USERS`: List of Twitter usernames (handles), without leading "@".
-We will never respond to, or mention, these users.
-Useful if you, for example, run two bots and don't want them to get stuck in an eternal loop responding to each other.
-(Perhaps, someday, I will figure out a clever way to detect such loops automatically.)
+`MEGAHAL` contains keyword arguments for `megahal.Megahal`.
+Consult [that module](https://pypi.org/project/megahal/) for more info.

 `MEGAHAL_API["banwords"]`: you may want to set this if your bot will not be speaking English.
 Pro tip: search for a list of the ~300 most commonly used words in your language, and use those.

+`POST_STATUS_LIMIT` and `POST_STATUS_LIMIT_RESET_FREQUENCY`: For some reason, Twitter's API doesn't provide info about the current ratio limits for posting tweets (and retweets), so I had to implement that check myself to my best ability.
+The numbers are taken from [here](https://developer.twitter.com/en/docs/basics/rate-limits).

+`RANDOM_POST_TIMES`: TwitterHAL will post a randomly generated tweet on those points of (local) time every day.
+Default: 8:00, 16:00, and 22:00 (that is 8 AM, 4 PM and 10 PM, for those of you stuck in antiquity).

+`RUNNER_SLEEP_SECONDS`: The interval with which `runtime.runner` starts its _loop tasks_.
+See below.

+`TWITTER_API` contains keyword arguments for `twitter.Api`.
+Read more about it [here](https://python-twitter.readthedocs.io/en/latest/twitter.html).

 ## Extending